3 - The Relationship That Drives Everything

 What do the people closest to you see?

-This is the starting point.
+That's the starting point.

 Not occasionally.